 Read the SoFi Automated Investing Review

-3. Betterment-Best for Those Who Want to Text with an Advisor
+3. Betterment-Best for Those Who Want CFP Access

-Best for: Investors who want ready access via text to financial advisors.
+Best for: Investors who want access to certified financial planners.
+CFPs are among the most highly trained financial advisors.
 Those seeking broad diversification and who think they might want to purchase a financial planning package for specific goals like college or retirement planning.

 Minimum – Digital Plan – No minimum.
 Premium Plan with Certified Financial Planners requires $100,000.